 Born and raised in Hungary, Lőrinc Vass is a designer and researcher based in Tokyo, Japan and Vancouver, Canada.
-He has a B.F.A. in Visual Art from Simon Fraser University, a Master of Architecture from the University of British Columbia, and is currently a member of Tsukamoto Laboratory at the Tokyo Institute of Technology.
+He has a B.F.A. in Visual Art from Simon Fraser University, a Master of Architecture from the University of British Columbia, and is currently pursuing doctoral studies at Tsukamoto Laboratory, the Tokyo Institute of Technology.

 In his artistic and design practice, Lőrinc examines the relationship between space and society in the urban built environment.
 Ongoing areas of investigation include in-between spaces and everyday heterotopias, urban commons and new forms of collectivity, as well as the critical and inventive possibilities of architectural representation.